ppy/osu-wiki/wiki/BBCode/en.md

 ### URL

-This will add a URL.
+Adds a link.

 You do not need to use this tag if you do not want to use link text.
 The osu!forums will automatically link pasted URLs inside the post.

 - Dedicated button: ![URL button](img/url.jpg "URL button")
 - Notes:
-  - The `LINK` argument does not need quotation marks.
+  - The `LINK` argument should not use quotation marks.
 - Syntax:
   - Where `LINK` is the url.
   - Where `TEXT` is the link text.